Wednesday, April 8, 2020

 And then We Danced.
 Actor Bachi Valishvili, director Levan Akin, and actor Levan Gelbakhiani.
 Photo by José Alberto Hermosillo, Festival in LA ©2019

 First-time actor Levan Gelbakhiani is as extraordinary as Merab.
 His performance brings freshness and intensity to the character.
-His most challenging scene was dancing alone in the living room - not only for the space limitations but for the physicality required and the real pain he felt in his feet.
+His most challenging scene was dancing alone in the living room - not only because of the space limitations but also because of the physicality required and the real pain he felt in his feet.
 The young actor recounted when his grandma dragged him to those Georgian dance presentations – she wanted to transmit her ancestral culture to her grandson.

 Bachi Valishvili plays Irakli beautifully and has a bright future ahead of him in showbiz.
 He is a professional dancer, not an actor, but he is open to continuing to grow as an actor and a person.
 He humbly expressed that at a Q&A during the AFI Fest 2019.

-The vivid soundtrack contains traditional Georgian folk music contrasting with the ABBA joyful songs.
-The director clarified that ABBA was very popular when Georgia was part of the Soviet Union.
+The vivid soundtrack contains traditional Georgian folk music that contrasts with the joyful ABBA songs.
+The director clarified that ABBA was very popular in Georgia when it was part of the Soviet Union.

 “And Then We Danced” is the most controversial film in Georgia’s history, not only for centering the story on a young man who discovers his fascination with another man but also for mixing new mannerisms with traditional, charged, sacred dances with an enormous amount of testosterone and masculinity.
 These manly rigorous dances are also used as part of their formal weddings.